samarh/samarh.github.io/_pages/dm.md

   * Gaussian distribution
   * Anomaly detection algorithm

-The requirements for the project presentation and proposal and their respective deadlines will be put up tomorrow.
+Listed below are the sections that must be a part of your project report and presentation.
+The deadlines for the submission of should be up by tomorrow.

+* Introduction
+* Dataset
+* Methodology
+* Experiments
+* Results
+* Discussion
+* Conclusion